youbyoub48/PyWallpaper/README.md

 # PyWallpaper
-This is a python script who change wallpaper on Ubuntu.\n You must put the wallpaper in a folder called "Wallepaper" in your home folder
+This is a python script who change wallpaper on Ubuntu.

+You must put the wallpaper in a folder called "Wallepaper" in your home folder